ayush03b/DVA-C02/README.md

     * It handles routing, security, throttling, caching, etc.
     * Enforce authentication, rate limiting, monitoring, caching, and throttling
     * Stage Variables = key-value pairs per stage, Only for REST APIs, NOT HTTP APIs, Useful for multi-environment deployments
+    * Amazon API Gateway supports mock integrations, which allow you to:
+	* Simulate backend behavior without actually calling any backend service
+	* Configure request and response mapping templates to return predefined responses
+	* This is perfect for integration testing, development, or staging environments

 # SECURITY, IDENTITY AND COMPLIANCE

 * AWS Certificate Manager (ACM) : manage SSL/TLS certs for free, Automatically renews them, Deploys them to services like CloudFront, ALB, API Gateway, ELB, etc,
     * Works with both public and private certificates
     * ACM checks that DNS record to verify domain ownership
+    * if u want to load certs they have to be in us-east-1 even if ur app is in another region

 * AWS IAM (Identity and Access Management) : control access to AWS services & resources